- fork/pipe #!optional thunk continue-threads?procedure

 - %fork/pipe #!optional thunk continue-threads?procedure

 These fork the process as per fork or %fork, but additionally they set up a pipe between parent and child.
-The child's standard output and stdandard error are set up to write to the pipe, while the parent's standard input is set up to read to the pipe.
+The child's standard output is set up to write to the pipe, while the parent's standard input is set up to read to the pipe.
+Standard error is inherited from the parent.

 The return value is a process object or #f.